 During the winter, reduce watering to two times monthly, and do not fertilize.

 Pruning and grooming play an important role in caring for your Wandering Jew indoors.

-These houseplants grow very quickly and send out long tendrils and stems on a regular ongoing basis.
-Keep these trimmed or pinched back at leaf nodes to encourage your new growth and fuller plants.
+These houseplants are vigorous growers and send out long tendrils and stems on a regular, ongoing basis.
+Keep these trimmed or pinched back at leaf nodes to encourage your new bushier growth and fuller plants.

 Propagation of this rambling plant is very easy.

-Simply clip off the long stem cutting tips (3” length) during the spring and summer months and root them in potting soil or in water.
+Simply clip off the long stem cuttings (3” length) during the spring and summer months and root them in moist potting soil or in water.

 Growing Wandering Jew As An Outdoor Plant